JuergenGutsch/blog/_source/_posts/2019-12-20-advent-post-secure-cookies.md

 ---
 layout: post
-title: "ASP.NET Hack Advent Post 19: The ultimate guide to secure cookies with web.config in .NET"
+title: "ASP.NET Hack Advent Post 20: The ultimate guide to secure cookies with web.config in .NET"
-teaser: "This is the nineteenth post of the ASP.NET Hack Advent.
+teaser: "This is the twentieth post of the ASP.NET Hack Advent.
 Until December 24th I'm going to post a link to a good community resource per day and a few lines about it."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png